ishtiaq-ahmed-dev/C-Library/README.md

 | 🌐 `real_life_solutions/` | Real-world inspired C++ programs (calculators, managers, systems) |
 | 🧾 `misc/` | Experimental or extra utility programs for practice |

-> 💡 *You can expand each folder over time as your coding journey continues.*

 ---